GippsAero GA8 Airvan: Development

 According to aviation publication Flying, the aircraft was designed to fill a market niche perceived by the manufacturer between the six-seat Cessna 206 and fourteen-seat Cessna 208 Caravan models.
 The GA8's design was primarily produced by Peter Furlong.
-The aircraft was certified as conforming with the stringent Part 23 requirements of the Federal Aviation Administration (FAA); accordingly, elements were subject to dynamic testing, as well as the controllability of the aircraft with the loss of any primary flight control validated.The GA8 received its type certification in 2004.
+The aircraft was certified as conforming with the stringent Part 23 requirements of the Federal Aviation Administration (FAA); accordingly, elements were subject to dynamic testing, as well as the controllability of the aircraft with the loss of any primary flight control validated.
+The GA8 received its type certification in 2004.

 The GA8 has been used in various roles, including passenger services, freight, sightseeing, parachuting, observation, and search and rescue operations.
 It has been designed for use in remote areas and from austere air strips.

 A turbocharged version of the aircraft was in planning from 2002, and the prototype turbocharged aircraft commenced flight testing in October 2006.
 In February 2009, Gippsland Aeronautics announced that the Australian Civil Aviation Safety Authority had issued an amendment to the GA8 type certificate to cover the turbocharged variant.
 This version is designated as the GA8-TC320 and is powered by a 320 HP Lycoming TIO-540-AH1A turbocharged fuel-injected engine.
 The first deliveries of this model took place in February 2009; within two years, numerous GA8-TC320 Airvans had been delivered to customers in Australia and New Zealand.

+On 8 July 2010, the GA8-TC320 Airvan became the first Australian designed and manufactured aircraft to circumnavigate the Earth.
+Piloted by Kenneth Evers and Timothy Pryse, the circumnavigational flight was recognised by Federation Aeronautique Internationale (FAI), the world's governing body for air sports and aeronautical world records, as an official circumnavigation in accordance with FAI rules.
+The pilots were awarded the Des Kelly Special Achievement Award, and on 31 March 2011, Australian Flying recognised the flight as a first in Australian aviation history.